DC Optimal Power Flow

 flow = dcPowerFlow(system)

-After obtaining the solution, we can calculate the active power outputs of the generators and utilize the bus voltage angles to set the starting values.
-In this case, the generator
+After obtaining the solution, we can use the active power outputs of the generators, along with bus voltage angles, to set the initial values:

 Dual variables, often referred to as Lagrange multipliers or Kuhn-Tucker multipliers, represent the shadow prices or marginal costs associated with constraints.
 The assignment of initial dual values occurs when the solve!

 function is executed.
-Initially, the starting dual values are unknown, but users can access and manually set them.
-For example:
+By default, dual values are undefined, but users can manually assign them using the addDual!

 Optimal Power Flow Solution

-To establish the DC optimal power flow problem, we can utilize the dcOptimalPowerFlow
+To establish the DC optimal power flow problem, we utilize the dcOptimalPowerFlow

 function.
 After setting up the problem, we can use the solve!

-function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
-Also, to turn off the solver output within the REPL, we use the set_silent
+function to compute the optimal values for the active power outputs of the generators and the bus voltage angles:

 By executing this function, we will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles: